moonbeam-foundation/moonbeam/README.md

 The following pallets are stored in `pallets/`.
 They are designed for Moonbeam's specific requirements:

-- _Ethereum Chain Id_: A place to store the chain id for each Moonbeam network
 - _Author Inherent_: Allows block authors to include their identity in a block via an inherent
 - _Parachain Staking_: Minimal staking pallet that selects collators by total amount at stake